WTF is

 • Both hepatitis D and hepatitis B spread when blood, semen, or vaginal fluids containing the virus enter the body, including through childbirth.

-• This can happen through vaginal or anal sex without a condom, sharing injection equipment, or by sharing personal hygiene items such as razors, nail clippers, tweezers or toothbrushes.
+• This can happen through vaginal or anal sex without a condom, sharing injection, snorting, or smoking devices, or by sharing personal hygiene items such as razors, nail clippers, tweezers or toothbrushes.

 Ok...